 Hamstrings have always been one of my favorite muscles to train.
 I love how tight the back of my legs feel at the end of a workout, and I adore the curve well-developed hamstrings add to one’s profile.
 That sexy hamstring curve is the perfect accessory for your skinny jeans, shorty shorts and sassy swimwear.

-To help get your hamstrings in shape for all the spring and summer body-con looks, I thought I’d share a killer hamstring workout featuring some of my favorite exercises.
+To help get your hamstrings top form, I thought I’d share a workout featuring some of my favorite exercises.
 Add these sets to your leg or glute day.
 Or, if the back of your legs need extra love, add in a second hamstring day into your training week.
 Just make sure it’s a few days after your leg day, so your hamstrings have sufficient time to recover.
 Take a look & get to work!

 JB’S HAMSTRING WORKOUT

 4 x 12 Lying Hamstring Curl, superset with